mzywj2/Thesis-Project/README.md

 ### Mummer4:

 MUMmer4 is designed for efficient and accurate alignment of large DNA or RNA sequences.
-It is commonly used to compare genomes or long-read sequencing data and it provides tools for aligning entire genomes, identifying similarities and differences, and visualizing genomic data.
+It is commonly used to compare genomes or long-read sequencing data and it provides tools for aligning entire genomes, identifying similarities and differences, and visualising genomic data.

 ```
 # Create mummer4 environment